Cintas Corporation (CTAS) CEO Scott Farmer on Q2 2021 Results - Earnings Call Transcript

 In the second quarter of fiscal '21, certain Uniform Rental and Facility Services operating assets were sold.
 The pre-tax gain on sale of $18 million was recorded in the selling and administrative expenses and impacted operating margin by 100 basis points.
 The pre-tax gain and related tax benefit impacted EPS by $0.25.

-Our balance sheet and cash flow remain strong.
+Our balance sheet and cash flow remained strong.
 Our leverage calculation for our credit facility definition was 1.6x debt to EBITDA.
 We have an untapped credit facility of $1 billion.

-For financial modeling purposes, please note that there is one more work day in our fiscal '21 than in our fiscal 20.
+For financial modeling purposes, please note that there is one more workday in our fiscal '21 than in our fiscal 20.
 One more day will benefit fiscal '21 total revenue growth by 40 basis points.
 One more workday also benefits operating margin and EPS.
 Fiscal '21 operating margin will be about 12.5 basis points better in comparison to fiscal '20 due to one more day of revenue.

-In fiscal '20, each quarter contains 65 work days.
-In fiscal '21, work days by quarter are 66 in Q1, 65 in Q2, 64 in Q3, and 66 in Q4.
+In fiscal '20, each quarter contains 65 workdays.
+In fiscal '21, workdays by quarter are 66 in Q1, 65 in Q2, 64 in Q3, and 66 in Q4.
 Please keep these differences in mind when modeling on a year-over-year and sequential basis.

 I'll now turn the call over to Todd Schneider to discuss the performance of each of our businesses.